Bubblbu/mass-link-resolver/README.md

 # Mass Link Resolver

-Resolve DOIs (and other links) in parallel with nice update bars
+Resolve DOIs (and other links) in parallel with a nice progress bar.

-- *Input*

-    A list of IDs (e.g., DOI) or URLs

-- *Output*

-    Resolved URLs, resolve errors, response codes, timestamps

 ## Features

-- Resolves a column of DOIs in parallel and creates an output file with metadata
+- Resolve a list of DOIs in parallel and create an output file with metadata
+- Resolve a list of URLs if, e.g., resolve a list of shortened URLs
-- Define your own URL format if you're working with other IDs
+- Define your own URL format if you're not resolving DOIs
-- Resolve a column of URLs if you're not using IDs
 - Uses [tqdm](https://github.com/noamraph/tqdm) to display a fancy progress bar & ETA

+## To-Do

+- [ ] Properly set headers
+- [ ] Add option to switch between HEAD and GET requests (HEAD as default)
+- [ ] Add option to avoid hammering

 ## Usage